joshualawrencemorgan/CS5265-Foundations-of-Machine-Learning/README.md

 $$ Accuracy =\frac{TruePositive+TrueNegative}{𝑇rue𝑃ositive+𝐹alse𝑃ositive+𝐹alse𝑁egative+𝑇rue𝑁egative} $$

 Characteristics - Which characteristics of a ride are more important for members?
 Using the model, is it possible to identify attributes of a ride that are more common among members?
 Knowledge of these attributes could help CaBi change its pricing model to provide the best service for its customers while also maximizing revenue.

+This problem-set and format for the metrics looks very good.
+I would recommend exapnding on the business metrics a little bit more, to include how accuracy of the model will specifically affect the characteristics metric.